SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 For Loops
 ---------

-Swift provides two kinds of loop that perform a set of statements a certain number of times:
+Swift provides two kinds of loops that perform a set of statements a certain number of times:

 * The ``for``-``in`` loop performs a set of statements for each item in